gdhruv80/Spark/README.md

 # Spark
-Some Spark code to Wrangle and play with data
+Some pyspark code to Wrangle and play with data